Predicting the next local supernova: The observations

 \section{The observations}

 A bright source (BS1) only 45 milli-arc s (mas) from, and amounting to 8\% of, the flux of SN 1987A, was observed\cite{Nis87} on day 30 in a 10 nm-wide filter overlapping H${\alpha}$, at a bearing of 194$^{\circ}$.
-By day 38 it was 60 mas away, and on day 50 it was 74 mas away (still at the same bearing).\cite{MMM} The source was not detected when it was observed again on day 98 by the first group.
-However an improved analysis on data from day 30, done by them a decade later,\cite{NP99} detected another nearby bright source (BS2), four times fainter than the first (at magnitude 8.25, still the brightest source in the LMC, other than SN 1987A proper and BS1), and 160 mas away \textit{in the opposite direction}.
+By day 38 it was 60 mas away, and on day 50, 74 mas distant (still at the same bearing, and days 29.8, 37.8, and 49.8 are used for purposes of calculation).\cite{MMM} The source was not detected when it was observed again on day 98 by the first group.
+However an improved analysis on data from day 38, done by them a decade later,\cite{NP99} detected another nearby bright source (BS2), four times fainter than the first (at magnitude 8.25, still the brightest source in the LMC, other than SN 1987A proper and BS1), and 160 mas away \textit{in the opposite direction -- the line joining the two contained SN 1987A proper}.

 The BS1 data, along with the early light curve of SN 1987A from the Cerro Tololo Inter-American Observatory (CTIO) 24-inch telescope\cite{HS90} and the International Ultraviolet Explorer,\cite{W87} were used to solve for the offset and depth of circumpolar ejecta near Sk -69$^{\circ}$202, and the orientation and kinetics of a beam of radiation and jet of particles emerging from the star's (south) polar direction.\cite{M12}